Flammable-Bunny/Lingle/README.md

 ### auToMPFS:
 - Select every instance you want to enable tmpfs for, and press "Symlink Instances"
 - Select all practice maps you want to link across instances, and click "Link Practice Maps"
-- Press "Auto Delete Worlds" to enable ADW, and automatically start it upon app launch.
+- Press "Auto Delete Worlds" to enable ADW, and instantly start it.

 Please note that **as of v0.5 there is no remove instance option**